Witiko/doctoral-thesis/defense.md

 > approximate nearest neighbor computation (e.g., Faiss) with SCM rather than
 > your regularization technique?
 Would there be a parameter similar to your
 > $C$ that would need to be set to bound compute time?

+- Standard tools such as Faiss retrieve low-dimensional dense vectors.
+- The soft cosine measure (SCM) is based on high-dimensional sparse vectors.
+- Inverted indices such as ElasticSearch retrieve high-dimensional sparse vectors.
+    - In my work, [@novotny2018implementation, Section 4] I show how SCM can be implemented into inverted indices.
+- Alternatively, we could use dimensionality reduction techniques:
+    - @atreya2011latent show that this reduces information retrieval accuracy.

 * * *